Concept · article 07 of 15

 Your past P&Ls will recompute on the next page load — they'll now show the new fixed cost in their slice math.

-03 Why we don't auto-backdate
+03 Why doesn't nouz auto-backdate fixed costs?

 If we auto-backdated every fixed-cost addition, your historical P&Ls would silently change every time you remembered to add a cost.
 That breaks any reconciliation with your bookkeeper, your tax return, or your own decisions made with the old data.
 Explicit start dates put you in control.

-04 When to backdate fixed costs
+04 When should I backdate a fixed cost?

 • You forgot to add a cost during signup.
 Backdate to your account creation date.